BadIdeaFactory/biffud.com/src/pages/projects/20170000-another-project/overengineered.project.md

 source: https://github.com/BadIdeaFactory/overengineered-diplomacy
 number: BIF00-1
 highlight: false # true will make it bigger on the page and align to left (will affect order)
+timeframe: Oct 2018–Jan 2019 # this is how long the project dragged for

 needs:
   code: true